vpubchain/dashcore-node/README.md

 ```

 Start with `./bin/vpubcore-node start` to first generate a ~/.vpubcore/vpubcore-node.json file.
-Append this file with `"@vpubevo/insight-ui"` and `"@vpubevo/insight-api"` in the services array.
+Append this file with `"@vpubchain/insight-ui"` and `"@vpubchain/insight-api"` in the services array.

-## Contributing

-Please send pull requests for bug fixes, code optimization, and ideas for improvement.
-For more information on how to contribute, please refer to our [CONTRIBUTING](https://github.com/vpubevo/vpubcore/blob/master/CONTRIBUTING.md) file.

 ## License